 The process of applying to the The MAYDAY Fund is straightforward.
 The form below will require that you describe the project, including a rationale for how it will have an impact on some aspect of the pain field, and provide estimates of the timeline and the budget.

-The Trustees meet 3 times per year to review letters.
+The Board meets 3 times per year to review letters.
 When they are interested in a project, they ask for a proposal, which is then sent for peer review.
-We often invite proposers to meet with the Trustees to discuss the project.
+We often invite proposers to meet with the Board to discuss the project.
 As MAYDAY is a family foundation, with a lay board, we often ask for clarification.

 The MAYDAY Fund’s current grant-making targets are projects to address the following needs: